Local Development Workflow

 run: npm ci

-- name: Install Bellwether
+- name: Run Bellwether Test

-- name: Check for drift
+- name: Check for Drift

 Environment Variables